w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * Show examples of different mechanisms to communicate notifications, such as through text messages, haptic and audio feedback, and popup windows.
 * Demonstrate different types of error messages and explain why it is necessary to communicate the specific field where the error has occurred and, if possible, provide suggestions for users to correct the error.
-* Show examples of overlapping notifications in the context of web applications.
-Explain that some users may find it daunting to process several notifications at the same time, so there should be a mechanism that allows to prioritize notifications based on their relevance.
+* Show examples of overlapping notifications in the context of applications.
+Explain that some users may find it daunting to process several notifications at the same time, so a mechanism needs to be defined that allows to prioritize notifications based on their relevance.

 #### Ideas to Assess Knowledge for Topic